-The Service class did not appear in the original domain model in [11], but we introduced it in the model in 2.4 under the name WebService.
+The Service class did not appear in the original domain model in [12], but we introduced it in the model in 2.2 under the name WebService.
 In our model it represents a way to provide access to results of experiments.
 We could have tried modelling the way results are stored in files etc., but deemed it too complex to do so.
 This is in contrast for example to the spectrum data model, where we can model the data directly and even can predefine the representation of the data.
 There an access reference to the data files can be given to download a result.
 For simulations this is in general not possible.
 In many cases simulation codes have their particular proprietary formats, often storing single results over multiple files.
 Hence we merely allow users to describe services by which one can access results.
-Here bwe only make a separation between custom services and services following the SimDAL service specification thata is under construction in the IVOA in a collaboration between the theory interest group and the data access layer working group.
+Here we only make a separation between custom services and services following any DAL service specification that is under construction in the IVOA.

 The Project class represents a scientific project, acknowledging that these in general use one or more experimental protocols to perform multiple experiments.
 This class is introduced to allow for example publishers to group simulations and post-processing runs that were produced with a common goal.
-It was inspired by a discussion on whether some of the SimDM/Resources could be registered as

-Registry Resources as well.
+It was inspired by a discussion on whether some of the SimDM/Resources could be registered as Registry Resources as well.
 Many of the simulations registered in a SimDB will not qualify for the same reasons that individual images do not qualify to be registered.
 Resources in an IVOA compatible registry are relatively coarse grained; correspond to archives full of images published through a SIAP service for example.
 A Project can be used to define such collections also in SimDM.
 And indeed one may wish to register such collections separately in a registry.